pydicom/pynetdicom/docs/user/concepts.rst

   of proposed presentation contexts and association negotiation items.
 * The *acceptor* receives the request and responds with:

-  * Acceptance, which results is an association being established, or
+  * acceptance, which results is an association being established, or
-  * Rejection, which results in no association, or
+  * rejection, which results in no association, or
-  * Abort, which results in no association
+  * abort, which results in no association

 An association may be rejected because none of the proposed presentation contexts are supported, or because the *requestor* hasn't identified itself